-- Genlock Status: this field can show the following values: - • OK: The genlock function is operating normally, and the output is genlocked to the reference.

-- • Unlocked: The Decoder is not detecting any genlock signal.
-The SDI output is free-running. - Genlock Signal: this field indicates the resolution and frame rate of the detected genlock signal.
+- Genlock Status: this field can show the following values: - OK: The genlock function is operating normally, and the output is genlocked to the reference. - o Incompatible Reference: The Decoder has detected a valid genlock signal, but the decoder output is incompatible with this genlock signal. - Unlocked: The Decoder is not detecting any genlock signal.
+The SDI output is free running. - Genlock Signal: this field indicates the resolution and frame rate of the detected genlock signal.